• Home

 These KPIs gauge customer satisfaction and experience.
 Examples include net promoter score (NPS), customer satisfaction score (CSAT), customer feedback measure, and customer service response time.

-These e-commerce performance indicators evaluate the financial health and profitability of the e-commerce business.
-This includes gross profit margin, operating profit margin, return on investment (ROI), and cash flow.
+These e-commerce performance indicators evaluate the financial health and profitability of an e-commerce business.
+This includes gross profit margin, operating profit margin, return on investment (ROI), cash flow, and insights visualized through a Cash Flow Diagram.

 Average Order Value (AOV) is a critical KPI in an e-commerce business that measures the typical dollar sum spent each time a customer places an order.
 By tracking AOV, businesses can identify opportunities to adjust pricing strategies and increase revenue per transaction.